Majority rules

 ← Back to dictionary

-What is a 'supermajority' in an HOA?
+What happens if there is a tie in votes?

 Related words